alfred8jones/RoamAutoPair/README.md

 ## Kind People Only

-If you want to support me, please go ahead and use this Ko-fi button below
+If you want to support me, simply go ahead and use this Ko-fi button below

 <b><i>Note:</i></b> you have my word that the following way is the way I divide the money you'll donate: